agata-sm/CRISPR-pooled-RSL/README.md

 **Note March 2025**: The pipeline has been adjusted for running on Dardel (PDC).
 The former Rackham specifc config file is still available, for reference.

+**Note May 2025**: The config files have been updated for running on Dardel (PDC).
+The former Rackham specifc config files are still available, for reference.

 ### Processing of RSL data